GuideLayer

 They've used Jira before.
 Linear's UI is different enough that muscle memory works against them.

-- 02Follow the on-screen reticle through issue creation, labels, and notification settings.
+2. 02Follow the Guide Strip through issue creation, labels, and notification settings.

-- 03Save the session as a tutorial.
-Send the export to the next person who joins.
+3. 03Save the session as a tutorial, a Result Packet the next person who joins can replay.

 Rolling out 1Password to a small team